Section 1: Name

 The management and control of the business and policies pertaining to the Society shall be vested in the Board of Directors in coordination with the Executive Director.
 These will include, but are not limited to, the following:

 Section 2: Composition

 The Board of Directors of the Society will consist of the:

 Section 3: Meetings

-The Board of Directors shall meet annually just prior to the time and at the designated location of the Annual Business Meeting of the Society, or as needed to conduct the business of the Society.
-Meetings may be called at any time by the President or must be called by the President following written request of not less than four (4) members of the Board of Directors.
-Not less than fourteen (14) days notice of the time, place and purpose of any meeting shall be addressed to each current Board member, at his/her residence or place of business as it shall appear in the official records of the Society.
+The Board of Directors shall meet annually immediately (within 5 days) prior to the time and at the designated location of the Annual Business Meeting of the Society, and as needed throughout the year to conduct the business of the Society.
+Meetings may be called at any time by the President or and must be called by the President following written request of at least four (4) members of the Board of Directors.
+Not less than fourteen (14) days notice of the time, place and purpose of any meeting shall be provided to each current Board member, by written or electronic notification to the contact information of record as it shall appear in the official documents of the Society.
 The notification requirement may be waived in emergency circumstances with approval of two-thirds of the Board members.
 Routine or emergency meetings may be held by teleconference, electronic communication or other means if necessary.